AdobeDocs/workfront.en/help/classic/workfront-basics/mobile-apps/using-the-workfront-mobile-app/ios-beta-tester.md

 product: mobile
 navigation-topic: use-the-workfront-mobile-app
 title: Be an iOS beta tester
-description: There are a couple of ways to become a beta tester for the Adobe Workfront app:
+description: There are a couple of ways to become a beta tester for the Adobe Workfront app - EDIT ME.
 ---

 # Be an iOS beta tester